Selling Commercial Real Estate? 24 Practical Techniques to BOOST YOUR ROI on 5 Different Property Types

 Create a rent-roll.
 A rent roll is what the phrase indicates: it is a list of your tenants with essential information, such as the lease rate, amount due, and total income for each lessee.
 Buyers will want to calculate the potential income of their investment, so make it easy for them.
 A higher value is placed on tenants with longer term lease agreements.

 CRE Property #5: Land

 Selling commercial real estate in the form of land – specifically farmland or undeveloped land – may require getting your hands dirty.
 When you sell land, outdoor aesthetics are critical.
 Instead of focusing on setting the stage inside a building, the following tips offer ideas on how to invest in manicuring the land or farm before a sale.

 Be keen on first impressions.
 Spruce up the basics, such as a broken, rusty, or faulty gate, as well as brown or overgrown grass.
 You can tackle these tasks at reasonable costs that will pay off in the long run.
 For instance, consider what a land buyer might see at first glance, such as the entryway into the property.
 Allow them to have a good first impression.

 Prepare the route.
-When showing the route of the land for sale, it is pertinent you ensure the paving is smooth.
-Eliminating rough patches requires an initial cost, but that investment is sure to generate a positive ROI.
+When showing the route of the land for sale, you must ensure the paving is smooth.
+Eliminating rough patches requires an initial cost, but that investment will surely generate a positive ROI.
 Manage any invasive brush and noxious weeds that exist, especially on the route or around any other attractions that may be present on the property.
 Putting in this work ahead of time ensures that the highlights of the land will be evident and appealing.

 Consider adding highlights.
-On rural land, adding appealing accents, such as new fencing, trees, and human-made ponds, improve its level of attractiveness.
-Take additions a step further to include an option for utilities; running water lines and testing the ground for septic system allowance can certainly boost your profits when selling land.
+Add appealing accents like new fencing, trees, and human-made ponds on rural land to improve its attractiveness.
+Add additions to include an option for utilities; running water lines and testing the ground for septic system allowance can undoubtedly boost your profits when selling land.